-watch the trailer for studio ghibli's first tv show
+watch the trailer for studio ghibli's first tv show, 'ronja, the robber's daughter'

-Ronja, The Robber's Daughter is directed by Goro Miyazaki (Ghibli founder Hayao’s son) and will stream on Amazon Prime later this month.
+The 26-episode series directed by Goro Miyazaki (Ghibli founder Hayao’s son), will stream on Amazon Prime later this month.

 In October, we learned that Studio Ghibli has been dreaming up its first-ever television series.
 Despite plans to close the studio in 2014 following the announcement of co-founder Hayao Miyazaki's retirement, Ghibli kept working on Ronja, The Robber's Daughter.
 And though it hasn't been available to view outside of Japan, a brand-new English language trailer for the series has just been released by Amazon Prime, which will begin streaming it on January 27.